-Children of an abusive parent frequently learn to be self-sufficient, guarded, and devalue their dependency and emotional needs, leading to intimacy problems.
+Children of abusive parents frequently learn to be self-sufficient, guarded, and devalue their dependency and emotional needs, leading to intimacy problems.
 They may marry a narcissist, abuser, someone cold, critical, or emotionally unavailable.
 See “Do You Love a Narcissist?” and Dating, Loving and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships.

 Sons may be driven to achieve, in an attempt to get validation and the approval of their father, but their success feels hollow.
 It’s never enough – even for themselves.
 They need to learn to be assertive and to set boundaries in healthy ways not modeled and unthinkable growing up.
 They also need to value themselves and raise their self-esteem and confidence.
 Many have suffered from lifelong inner loneliness due to growing up in a family in constant turmoil and/or lacking emotional closeness.
 However, healing their shame and learning to comfort, accept, and love themselves and receive love are possible.